ian-fox/ohnomybinaries/README.md

 # Oh no, my binaries!

-This is a playground to test solutions to the problem posed in an upcoming [blog post](https://whatthefox.dev/posts/oh-no-my-binaries/).
+This is a playground to test solutions to the problem posed in this [blog post](https://whatthefox.dev/posts/oh-no-my-binaries/).

+Some useful tooling is on the `solution-1` branch.

 ## Usage